Cowboyway Home Page

 Many riders feel that the pressure of the saddle can sometimes push the saddle pad down too tightly over the withers.
 To remedy this, these riders will slide their hand underneath the saddle pad at the withers then push down with their fingers.
 This will cause the back of their hand to raise up against the bottom of the saddle pad, lifting it upward into the gullet of the saddle and resulting in a little bit of extra room between the saddle pad and the withers.

-Tip: You may have to loosen the front cinch a little during this step.
+Tip: You may need to loosen the front cinch a little during this step.

 Buckle The Back Cinch

 Buckle the back cinch.
 The purpose of the back cinch is to keep the back of the saddle from raising up during riding or roping.
 With this in mind the back cinch, when buckled, should be very close to the horse's belly.
-A back cinch that is excessively loose and hangs down several inches cannot only not do its job, it is a potential safety hazard.
+A back cinch that is excessively loose and hangs down several inches not only can't do its job, it is a potential safety hazard.

 Buckle The Breast Collar